Introduction

 Age plays a significant role in the presentation of anemia.
 Older adults are more prone to developing anemia due to a combination of factors, including:

-The symptoms of anemia in older adults may be less noticeable or attributed to other aging-related changes, making it more challenging to diagnose.
+The anemia symptoms in older adults may be less noticeable or attributed to other aging-related changes, making it more challenging to diagnose.

 Gender